Raulif/teufel-color-switch/README.md

   3. Reload the app.

 ## Caveats
-The .env file should be ignored by git, as it contains sensitive information.
+The .env file should be ignored by git, as it contains sensitive information.<br />
-The style has been rewritten in CSS, instead of original SCSS.
+The format of the price has been changed to make it compatible with the [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat).
+The original format is `€99,00`, but the Intl API returns to `99.00 €`.
+This change has been made consciously, since using the Intl API helps handling locales and currencies.

 Created with :heart: by [Raul Iglesias](https://github.com/raulif)